bfrancom/habit-wallpaper-mm/_pages/download.md

 Currently, I only have the following wallpapers below.
 They have only been tested on iPhone because I don't have a ton of time.
 If you have any requests or problems, please submit them via [email](mailto:ben@habituwall.com), and [subscribe](/subscribe/) for updates.

-To save these as your wallpaper, long-press on an image and save it to your
+To save these as your wallpaper:
+* Long-press on an image and save it to your photos
+* Then follow the instructions here: https://support.apple.com/guide/iphone/change-the-wallpaper-iph3d267104/ios

 {% include gallery %}